MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Meetings

 Meeting policies in Teams control the types of meetings that users can create and the features that are available to meeting participants that are scheduled by users in your organization.
 Teams includes the built-in AllOff meeting policy, in which all meeting features are turned off.
-Assign the AllOff policy to all users in your organization who will be using Teams in a virtualized environment.
+Assign the AllOff policy to all users in your organization who use Teams in a virtualized environment.

 #### Using the Microsoft Teams admin center